Backpack Packing Technique

 - If you are not going to use the bear canister for food, you can pack it with scented items.

-- Store essential survival items like your hunting GPS, rainwear, emergency radio or headlamp, or even snacks in the front pocket.
+- Store essential survival gear like your hunting GPS, rainwear, emergency radio or head lamp, or even snacks in the front pocket.

 - Make sure to tighten the compression straps of your backpack once fully loaded to prevent shifting of the load.